-GC-content is closely related to temperature optimization in gene synthesis.
-In PCR, primer GC ratio strongly influences the predicted annealing temperature of DNA templates.
-High GC-content tends to require a high melting temperature, which can result in mispriming or mis-annealing between the template and its complementary strand, leading to undesired and inaccurate gene products.
-Even when GC-rich sequences or G repeats are located in noncoding regions, the secondary strucutres formed can still affect factors in gene synthesis, such as melting temperature.
-Thus, an important part of gene synthesis is codon optimization, using synonymous codons to lower the GC-content of a sequence and lowering the melting temperature.
+Temperature optimization is also closely related to gene synthesis, with primer GC ratio strongly influencing the predicted annealing temperature of DNA templates.
+High GC-content typically requires a high melting temperature, which can lead to mispriming or mis-annealing between the template and its complementary strand, leading to undesired and inaccurate gene products.
+This means that codon optimization – using synonymous codons to lower the GC-content and melting temperature – is a crucial aspect of gene synthesis.

-Synbio Technologies is proficient at accurately synthesizing error-free DNA constructs meeting customers’ requests, and is capable of assembling multi-kilobase plasmids or even entire genomes.
-Synbio Technologies can make gene synthesis perfect by handling even the most challenging synthesis requests, including genes or genomes with various complex sequences such as hairpin structures, high GC ratio, high AT percentage, multiple consecutive nucleotide sequences, and so on.
-The successful synthesis of GC-rich constructs is important to fully understand and study complex genes and even their non-coding segments with high conservation, which in turn poses profound significance in biomedical research.
+Despite these challenges, Synbio Technologies is an expert in accurately synthesizing error-free DNA constructs to meet customers’ requests.
+They are capable of assembling multi-kilobase plasmids or entire genomes, even those with complex sequences such as hairpin structures, high GC ratio, high AT percentage, and multiple consecutive nucleotide sequences.
+Their success in synthesizing GC-rich constructs is critical for fully understanding and studying complex genes and even their non-coding segments with high conservation, with profound significance for biomedical research.